 - If their teeth don’t meet properly when biting

 - If your child’s front teeth are crowded (generally unnoticeable until the child is around seven or eight years old)

 - If they suffer with a speech impediment

 - If your child’s jaw shifts when he or she opens or closes the mouth

 - If your child is older than five and still sucks a thumb or finger

 There are several ways you can determine whether your child may need early orthodontic treatment.
-But the best way is to bring them in for a thorough consultation with our team here at Dental Pearls.
+However, the best way to know is to bring them in for a consultation with our friendly team at Dental Pearls.

 To find out more about dental health and wellness for kids, click here to check out some healthy teeth activities you and your child can practice!

 If you or your child were after a general check-up, please don’t hesitate to get in contact with us here or call us on (07) 3210 2144.